You’ve Already Done Hard ThingsPin

 The ability to do hard things is perhaps the most useful ability you can foster in yourself or your children.
 And proof that you are someone who can do them is one of the most useful assets you can have on your life resume.

-I’m not here to talk about Calculus though.
+I’m not here to talk about Calculus, though.

 I am here to talk about childhood abuse and mental health.
 Surviving either of those is hard.
 Growing up in an abusive situation is hard.

 We’ve already done hard things, but we don’t give ourselves credit for it.
 Typically, we do the opposite, blaming ourselves for the trauma or our mental health struggles, thus seeing ourselves as weak, the kind of people who can’t do hard things.
 That carries over into all aspects of our lives.
-We don’t take risks in jobs, relationships, etc. because we don’t think we’re capable and we don’t think we could survive failure.
+We don’t take risks in jobs, relationships, and other areas because we don’t think we’re capable, and we don’t think we could survive failure.

 Heck, I learned Calculus in High School.
 I can do hard things.